Nominal and Real Interest Rates

-Another way of saying this is that if the price of a gallon of milk increased by 4% each year (this is relatively accurate for the inflation rate in the United States of the past 80 years) and a gallon of milk was 13 cents 80 years ago, then milk is $3 now.
+Another way of saying this is that if the price of a gallon of milk increased by 3.5% each year (this is relatively accurate for the inflation rate in the United States of the past 80 years) a gallon of milk that is $3 now, was 19 cents 80 years ago.

 For a video explanation of how to calculate the present value of a future sum of money, please watch:

 The United States Bureau of Labor Statistics has a handy calculator to equate the buying power of any dollar amount in a previous year, using the consumer price index as a measure of the yearly inflation rate.
 Click HERE to use this BLS inflation calculator.